-- Provide nearly \$12 million in grant funding (including \$3 million Kaiser Foundation Grant) over the two-year budget for homeless services including shelters, community cabins, safe parking sites, and sanitation services; - Add \$3.8 million in FY 2020-21 from the City's newly established Vacancy Tax for services to be allocated by Council including: job training for the homeless, housing assistance, sanitation services, low income housing incentive programs, relocation assistance for low-income households, displacement prevention, and navigation centers; - Add 2 staff members to support the newly created Commission on Homelessness in FY 2020-21; - Expand the City's Rent Adjustment Program ("RAP") that will allow Oakland to move from passive enforcement of renter-protection laws to an active model, while enabling staff to provide efficient, enhanced, and more timely services to the public; - Allocate \$45 million from the Measure KK Affordable Housing Fund for the acquisition, rehabilitation, and construction of affordable housing and transitional housing facilities.
-These new resources are in addition to the existing Measure KK appropriations that were authorized in the FY 2017-19 Adopted Budget, and fully authorize the available Measure KK funds for this purpose. - Allocate \$18.6 million over the two-year budget for the Brooklyn Basin Affordable Housing Development for the construction 465 new affordable housing units; - Invest \$112.8 million (all sources) in transportation-related capital infrastructure over the biennial budget, including \$75.33 million on citywide street resurfacing;
+- Provide nearly \$12 million in grant funding (including \$3 million Kaiser Foundation Grant) over the two-year budget for homeless services including shelters, community cabins, safe parking sites, and sanitation services; - Add \$3.8 million in FY 2020-21 from the City's newly established Vacancy Tax for services to be allocated by Council including: job training for homeless, housing assistance, sanitation services, low income housing incentive programs, relocation assistance for low-income households, displacement prevention, and navigation centers; - Add 2 staff to support the newly created Commission on Homelessness in FY 2020-21;

-• Add 11 new positions in the Fire Prevention Bureau - covered by fees - to modernize and augment Fire Inspections, Vegetation Management, and Fire Plan Check review, and meet the Bureau's operational needs to improve public safety outcomes;

-- Invest \$3.2 million in one-time funding over two years for Wildfire Prevention and authorize \$200,000 for implementation of the City's Vegetation Management Plan; - The Adopted Budget provides \$1.2 million in one-time funding to the OUSD Restorative Justice Program (\$690,000) and foster care case management (\$510,000); - Expand the City's healthy food for children program at city recreation centers, libraries, and head start centers by providing nearly \$1.6 million in additional resources over two years (a 45% increase) to supplement existing State and Federal funding, for a total program budget of \$3.6 million; - Add a Complaint Investigator to the Community Police Review Agency to improve the speed and responsiveness to alleged police misconduct; - Fully implement voter-approved workplace protections and minimum wage for hotel workers (Measure Z) including the creation of a Department of Workplace & Employment Standards; - Allocate funding for Phase I of the Healthy Home Rental Inspection Program to catalogue Oakland's rental housing stock, begin a program to help remediate and abate lead exposure in vulnerable Oakland communities in anticipation of additional funding from legal settlements with lead paint companies; - Add one Paralegal to the Office of the City Attorney to support, review and publicly disclose police records under California's new police transparency law (SB 1421); - Enhance service delivery in the Planning and Building Department by adding more than 20 new positions across a variety of services, that will enable the department to meet service delivery standards and key performance indicators; and - Secure ongoing funding to expand the ShotSpotter program.
+- Expand the City's Rent Adjustment Program ("RAP") that will allow Oakland to move from passive enforcement of renter-protection laws to an active model, while enabling staff to provide efficient, enhanced, and more timely services to the public; - Add \$15 million per year (\$30 million total) from the Measure KK Affordable Housing Fund for the acquisition, rehabilitation, and construction of affordable housing and transitional housing facilities.
+These new resources are in addition to the existing Measure KK appropriations (estimated remaining funds of \$32.68 million) that were authorized in the FY 2017-19 Adopted Budget; - Allocate \$18.6 million over the two-year budget for the Brooklyn Basin Affordable Housing Development for the construction 465 new affordable housing units; - Invest \$110.6 million (all sources) in transportation-related capital infrastructure over the biennial budget, including \$75.8 million on citywide street resurfacing; - Add 11 new positions in the Fire Prevention Bureau covered by fees to modernize and augment Fire Inspections, Vegetation Management, and Fire Plan Check review, and meet the Bureau's operational needs to improve public safety outcomes; - Invest \$1.1 million in one-time funding each year for Wildfire Prevention (total of \$2.2 million) and authorize \$100,000 each year (\$200,000 total) for implementation of the City's Vegetation Management Plan; - As previously authorized by City Council, the Proposed Budget provides \$1.2 million in one-time funding to the OUSD Restorative Justice Program (\$690,000) and foster care case management (\$510,000); - Expand the City's healthy food for children program at city recreation centers, libraries, and head start center by providing nearly \$1.6 million in additional resources over two years (a 45% increase) to supplement existing State and Federal funding, for a total program budget of \$3.6 million; - Add a complaint investigator to the Community Police Review Agency to improve the speed and responsiveness to alleged police misconduct; - Fully implement voter-approved workplace protections and minimum wage for hotel workers (Measure Z), including the creation of a Department of Workplace & Employment Standards; - Add one paralegal to the Office of the City Attorney to support review and public disclosure of police records under California's new police transparency law (SB 1421); - Enhance service delivery in the Planning and Building Department by adding more than 20 new positions across a variety of services (planning, zoning, inspections, plan check, and permitting) that will enable the department to meet service delivery standards and key performance indicators; and - Secure ongoing funding of \$475,000 in FY 2020-21 to expand the ShotSpotter program.